lkumle/onlineVRtoolbox_tutorials/docs/encryption/encryption.md

 - The key needs to have a lengths of 16, 24 or 32 bytes
 - In our case, we specify the key as a string.
 The `Encrypt()` function then converts this string into a byte array using UTF-8 encoding.
 As such, any 16/24/32 character string using ASCII characters will result in a valid encryption key.

+{: .new-title }
+> Note on Security
+>
-Note that ASCII-based AES keys that are hardcoded in the server backend (i.e., solution implemented in the onlineVR-toolbox) does not correspond the absolute highest possible security standard (i.e., if the server is compromised the key will be available and any data could potentially be decrypted).
+> ASCII-based AES keys that are hardcoded in the server backend (i.e., solution implemented in the onlineVR-toolbox) does not correspond the absolute highest possible security standard (i.e., if the server is compromised the key will be available and any data could potentially be decrypted).
 As a general note, we recommend only transferring and storing deidentified research data through the pipeline provided within the onlineVR-toolbox.
 Any personal or sensitive data should be collected through reseach specific platforms (e.g., Pavlovia or Quatrics).

 ---
 ---